google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 issuance (precertificates) to logs for public auditing, as described below.
-In order to enable attribution of each logged certificate or precertificate to its issuer, each submission MUST be accompanied by all additional certificates required to verify the chain up to an accepted trust anchor.
+In order to enable attribution of each logged certificate or precertificate to its issuer, each submission MUST be accompanied by all additional certificates required to verify the chain up to an accepted trust anchor ({{get-anchors}}).
 The trust anchor (a root or intermediate CA certificate) MAY be omitted from the submission.

 If a log accepts a submission, it will return a Signed Certificate Timestamp (SCT) (see {{sct}}).
 The submitter SHOULD validate the returned SCT as described